TMJ30/CryptoClustering/README.md

 ## Project Workflow
 1. Prepare the Data
   * Import crypocurrency data from CSV
   * Normalized features using `StandardScaler`
   * Created a scaled DataFrame with `coin_id` as the index
+2. Find the Best k Using the Scaled DataFrame
+  * Used the **elbow method** to determine optimal clusters
+  * Tested k-values from 1 to 11
+  * Computed inertia and plotted the elbow curve

 ## **Findings**